eddmann/eddmann.github.io/_posts/2019/2019-04-29-changing-the-starter-pokemon-within-pokered.md

 From here, I then generalised the wording Professor Oak uses when you are selecting the Starter Pokémon.
 Instead of the specific 'So!
 You want the {type} Pokémon, {name}', I reworded it to 'So!
 You want this Pokémon?'.
-As this required multiple disparate changes you can see the modifications in their entirety within [this](https://github.com/eddmann/pokered/commit/5d86068da8ef0a8967caa7c2fd654b54518e7f31) commit.
+As this required multiple disparate changes, you can see the modifications in their entirety within [this](https://github.com/eddmann/pokered/commit/5d86068da8ef0a8967caa7c2fd654b54518e7f31) commit.

 Next up was to update the Rival's Pokémon party, based on each location we encounter them.
 This is defined within [`data/trainer_parties.asm`](https://github.com/eddmann/pokered/blob/change-starter-pokemon/data/trainer_parties.asm#L461) under the sections `Green1Data`, `Green2Data` and `Green3Data` (an homage to [Pokémon Green](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Red_and_Green_Versions)).